LinkWithin

 Blood for Dracula (1974)

-On my recent trip to Japan I had ample opportunity to check out some of their movie stores, and browse blu-rays.
+Paul Morrissey's moralistic take on modern values is a brash mixture of humor, horror, and sex - and a revelation to fans of the horror film.
+In Blood for Dracula, the infamous count searches Italy for virgin blood On my recent trip to Japan I had ample opportunity to check out some of their movie stores, and browse blu-rays.
 Let it first be said that trying to find anything specific over there is a frustrating experience, because even their english titles are sorted by katakana (unlike with music).
-However, since so few of their Japanese titles have english subtitles, and their english-language titles are mostly available much cheaper elsewhere, there were only a couple specific blu-rays I was really after anyways.
+However, since so few of their Japanese titles have english subtitles, and their englis

 {[['']]}